Gift Contagion in Online Groups: Evidence From Virtual Red Packets: Results

-\support{ In Columns (3) and (4) of Table \ref{tab:density}, the interaction term for ``Amount received $\times$ avg normalized degree'' is negative and significant (10 minutes: $-0.0046$, $p<0.01$; 24 hours: $-0.0044$, $p<0.01$), although there is no significant interaction effect for overall effects or intensive margins. }
+We find that although there is no significant overall impact of group network structure on gift contagion, the interaction effect between the amount received and the average normalized degree is negative and significant for the extensive margin.
+In Columns (3) and (4) of Table \ref{tab:density}, the interaction term for ``Amount received $\times$ avg normalized degree'' is negative and significant (10 minutes: $-0.0046$, $p<0.01$; 24 hours: $-0.0045$, $p<0.01$), although there is no significant interaction effect for overall effects or intensive margins.

-By Result~\ref{res:network_structure}, we reject the null hypothesis in favor of Hypothesis~\ref{h:density} for the extensive margin.
-As shown in Table~\ref{tab:density}, although the ``Amount received $\times$ avg normalized degree'' are non-significant in Columns (1) and (2), they are negative and significant in Columns (3) and (4).
 We also examine the impact of overall clustering \citep{jackson2010social} and find similar results.
-The detailed analyses are reported in \textit{Appendix \ref{sec:overall_clustering}}.
+The detailed analyses are reported in \textit{Appendix~D.2}.

 Finally, we examine the impact of receiving gifts on network dynamics.
-We change the dependent variable in Equation~(\ref{eq:all}) to the number of within-group edges added by a user after the user receives a red packet.
+We change the dependent variable in Eq.~(\ref{eq:all}) to the number of within-group edges added by a user after the user receives a red packet.
 Figure~\ref{fig:dynamic} presents the results, where the $x$-axis indicates different time intervals and the $y$-axis represents the marginal effect of the amount received (in CNY) on the number of new friends added by the recipient within the group.
-On average, receiving 100 CNY encourages the recipient to add 0.05 friends within the group in the subsequent seven days ($p<0.01$).
+On average, receiving 100 CNY encourages the recipient to add 0.055 friends within the group in the subsequent seven days ($p<0.01$).
 Although this appears to be a small effect, it reflects how in-group gifts can foster in-group interactions through establishing new connections.
 In sum, our findings suggest that in-groups gifts not only promote gift contagion, but can also encourage within-group interaction and strengthen group solidarity.